Dental Crowns: Your New Crowning Glory?

 Technology, my friend, not sorcery.
 CAD/CAM (or computer-aided design and computer-aided manufacturing) machines take digital scans of your teeth — quicker, more accurate and definitely more comfortable (no moulds in the mouth, thank goodness).

 To illustrate, at i.Dental, they’ve invested in a Planmeca CAD/CAM and Milling machine.
-It scans the contours of your teeth and gingival structures, producing an accurate digital orthodontic scan, which is then used to design and mill the crown, which is done on the spot and in a matter of minutes.
+It scans the contours of your teeth and gingival structures, producing a digital orthodontic scan, which is then used to design and mill the crown.

 Of course, you also get to choose the type of material that your dental crowns are made of.